JTMabutas17/CECS448/README.md

 #### Only current project is displayed by README.md
-##### Open README.md and uncomment the corresponding project you wish to display
+##### To display previous projects, uncomment the corresponding project in README.md
----

 <!-- # CECS448-Project-1
 #### To ensure you can run the website locally, please follow these steps